-- 11. With the exception of the upper 8 inches of subgrade in paved areas and driveways, the soil on the project should be compacted to a minimum of 90% of its maximum dry density.
+- With the exception of the upper 8 inches of subgrade in paved areas and driveways, the soil on the project should be compacted to \mathbf{a} minimum of 90% of its maximum dry density.
 The upper 8 inches of subgrade in the pavement areas and all aggregate subbase and aggregate base should be compacted to a minimum of 95% of its maximum dry density. - 12.
 The maximum dry density will be obtained from a laboratory compaction curve run in accordance with ASTM Procedure #D1557.
-This test will also establish the optimum moisture content of the material.
+This test will also establish the optimum, moisture content of the material.
 Field density testing will be in accordance with ASTM Test #D2922. - 13.
-Should the use of imported fill be necessary on this project, the fill material should be. - a free of organics, debris, and other deleterious materials - b. granular in nature, well graded, and contain sufficient binder to allow utility trenches to stand open g, and mad be non-expansive imported fill planned for use on this project should be sociates, Inc. for appropriate testing and approval not less in inticipated jobsite delivery.
+Should the use of imported fill be necessary on this project, the fill material should be:

+a. free of organics, debris, and other deleterious materials

+b. granular in nature, well graded, and contain sufficient binder to allow utility trenches to stand open ne of 30, and be non-expansive imported fill planned for use on this project should be esociates, Inc. for appropriate testing and approval not less canticipated jobsite delivery.